-A graduate certificate program is a linked series of credit-bearing graduate courses that constitutes a coherent body of study and culminates in a Capstone project.
 The Graduate Certificate in HIV and STI’s is intended to enhance the education of matriculated UW graduate students and professional students beyond their regular course of study.
-Students will qualify for the certificate upon completion of 15 credits of approved coursework and a capstone project.
 Completed graduate certificates are recorded on the student’s UW transcript.
+Successful certificate students will complete a total of 15 credits that include core and elective credits, as well as 3 credits of independent study from a Capstone project.

 Please note that in order to complete this program, you need to reside in the state of Washington.
-The Graduate Certificate Program in HIV and STIs is not able to offer scholarships or any funding to students.
+The Graduate Certificate Program in HIV and STIs is not able to offer scholarships or other support to non-matriculated, international or distant students.

-For master's degree students, the certificate program is typically completed during their second year of study, but students may choose to begin taking courses within the program during their first year without being admitted to the program.
-Students are encouraged to complete the certificate in one year.
-If two years pass without completing the program, students must reapply.
+For master's degree students, the Certificate program is typically completed during their second year of study, but students may choose to begin taking courses within the program during their first year without being admitted to the program.
+Students are encouraged to complete the Certificate within 1-2 years.

 - GH 563/EPI 549 - Prevention Research Methods for HIV and STI